Muthuswami Dikshitar: Compositions

-Dikshitar's compositions are noted for their scholarly depth and use of complex rhythmic patterns.
-He incorporated philosophical concepts into his music and often employed a dignified, structured style, in contrast to the more spontaneous approach of Tyagaraja.
-Works such as the Abhayāmbā Vibhakti-kṛtis demonstrate a careful integration of spiritual themes with musical techniques.
-Dikshitar experimented with ragas and talas, including the Raga-malika format, and his compositions reflect attention to thematic appropriateness and musical structure.
-While his works exhibit technical complexity, they generally do not reach the lengths of those composed by his father, Ramaswamy Dikshitar.

-Muthuswami Dikshitar is credited with composing roughly 450 to 500 works, many of which remain part of the active Carnatic concert repertoire.
-Most of these compositions are in Sanskritand employ follow the Krithi format, in which poetry texts are set to music.

-Throughout his early life, Dikshitar traveled widely to numerous sacred temples across India, composing Krithis in honor of the deities enshrined at these sites.
-Many of his works praise the presiding deities mostly of well-known temples and incorporate detailed references to the specific characteristics and traditions of each sthalam.

-Dikshitar composed extensively during his time in Kanchipuram, a city traditionally described as containing more than 108 temples, representing both Shaivite, and Vaishnavite traditions.
-He is said to have worked under the guidance of the saint Brahma Upanishad.
-His compositions encompasses an unusually wide range of deities, broader than that addressed by most composers in the Carnatic tradition.

-Dikshitar's compositions are noted for their depth, melodic sophistication, and structural precision.
-His interpretations of several ragas are regarded as authoritative references for their melodic form.
-While the lyrics are primarily devotional, addressed to specific temple deities, they also integrate concepts from Advaita Vedanta, blending devotional expression with non-dualistic philosophical ideas.
+Dikshitar is credited with composing around 500 works, mostly in Sanskrit and following the Kriti format.
+Overall, his compositions encompass a uniquely wide range of deities, broader than that found in the works of most composers in the Carnatic tradition.
+His works are noted for their depth, melodic sophistication, and structural precision, and his interpretations of several rāgas are regarded as authoritative references for their melodic form.
+While his lyrics are primarily devotional, addressed to specific temple deities, they also integrate concepts from Advaita Vedanta, with the Navagraha kritis also making references to Hindu astrology.

 Technical contributions

-Dikshitar composed Krithis in all 72 Melakartha ragas, under his unique Asampurna Mela scheme, thereby preserving and showcasing several rare and nearly forgotten ragas.
-He is also credited with pioneering the Samashti Charanam format—compositions that include only one stanza after the Pallavi, unlike the conventional two.
+Dikshitar composed Kritis in all 72 Melakarta ragas under his unique Asampurna Mela scheme, thereby preserving and showcasing several rare and nearly forgotten ragas.
+He is also credited with pioneering the Samashti Charanam format, compositions that include only one stanza after the Pallavi instead of the conventional two.

-Dikshitar was a master of Tala and is the only composer to have Krithis in all seven basic Talas of the Carnatic scheme.
-His compositions are known for proficient rhyming and intricate use of Sanskrit grammar, including the use of all eight grammatical declensions.
+Dikshitar was also a master of Tala and is the only recorded composer to have Krithis in all seven basic Talas of the Carnatic scheme.
+His compositions are known for proficient alliteration (prāsa) and intricate use of Sanskrit grammar, including the use of all eight grammatical declensions.

 Grouped compositions and notable works

-Muthuswami Dikshitar composed many Kritis in groups.
-Vatapi Ganapatim is regarded as his best-known work.
+Dikshitar composed many kritis in groups.
+Prominent among these are the Navagraha kritis, Abhayāmbā Vibhakti kritis, Kamalāmbā Navāvarana kritis, Guruguha Vibhakti kritis and Pancabhūta sthala kritis, withVatapi Ganapatim considered his best-known work.

 Shri Nilotpala Nayike, in the raga Reethigowlai.
 A composition by Muthuswamy Dikshitar.
 The rendition was part of the Smt Kalpakam Swaminathan memorial concert at Naada Inbam, Chennai.

-Muthuswami Dikshitar composed one song (Shri Kantimatim Shankara Yuvatim Shri Guruguhajananim Vandeham.
-Samashti Charanam Hrîmkâra Bîjâkâra vadanâm Hiranya manimaya Shôbhâ Sadanâm) on the Nellaiappar Temple for goddess Kanthimathi Amman.
-This song is set in a rare raga.
-He is also said to have composed a Rama Ashtapathi along with Upanishad Brahmendral at Kanchipuram, which has been lost.
+He is also said to have composed a Rama Ashtapadi along with Upanishad Brahmendral at Kanchipuram, which has been lost.